Manifesto-Digital/contentful-gatsby-netlify/documentation/04-local-setup-and-workflows.md

 #### Adding to a list of assemblies

-The term assemblies in this case is just a multi-ref field in contentful that can link to different content types.
+The term assemblies, in this case, is just a multi-ref field in contentful that can link to different content types.
 The return value is an array of objects, with each object being the component content model added to that assembly.

 We then loop through the returned array of assemblies to determine which React component to render for each content item in the assembly.
-Because of this we also need to query for an identifiable id on the component. **Each components fragment requires the type and id returned from the query** The following schema values are generated automatically and are required to be added to every component query.
+Because of this we also need to query for an identifiable id on the component. **Each component fragment requires the type and id returned from the query** The following schema values are generated automatically and are required to be added to every component query.

 ```javascript
     id